dakrone/dakrone-dotfiles/README.md

 `start-irc` function.

-All of the settings are in `~/.emacs.d/settings.org`, and are tangled and then loaded from `settings.el` in the same directory.
+All of the settings are in `~/.emacs.d/settings.org`, and are tangled and then loaded from `init.el` in the same directory.
 This (hopefully) makes reading the configuration a bit easier.

 I recommend you install [ag](https://github.com/ggreer/the_silver_searcher) for